 During her stay in the pediatric intensive care unit, following an improvement in her consciousness, she was noted to have mild right hemiparesis and bilateral restriction in abduction with bilateral esotropia.
-No cerebral hemorrhage was located on her repeated imaging and her neurologic deficits were attributed to cerebral ischemia.
-Gradually the patient has improved, MRSA was eradicated, Rifampin was discontinued, and steroids were further tapered.
+No cerebral hemorrhage was located on repeated imaging and her neurologic deficits were attributed to cerebral ischemia.
+Gradually the patient improved, MRSA was eradicated, rifampin was discontinued, and steroids were further tapered.
 The patient was discharged after a total of 47 days.

 The patient was referred to ambulatory daycare rehabilitation and continued neurologic and ophthalmic follow ups.
 She gradually returned to her normal daily routine including walking.
-Ophthalmic examination on her latest follow up, 4 months after her discharge, demonstrated bilateral VA of 6/6, normal optic nerves functions, normal optic discs, and mild esotropia with mild bilateral abducens paresis without diplopia.
-Follow Up MRI demonstrated residual bilateral internal carotid arteries narrowing at the cavernous sinuses, without new neurologic morbidity.
+Ophthalmic examination on her latest follow up, 4 months after her discharge, demonstrated a bilateral visual acuity of 6/6, normal optic nerve functions, normal optic discs, and mild esotropia with mild bilateral abducens paresis without diplopia.
+Follow-up MRI demonstrated residual bilateral internal carotid arteries narrowing at the cavernous sinuses, without new neurologic morbidity.

 Discussion

 Septic CST in children without sinusitis is rare1,2.
 Infection spread occurs through valveless veins draining the midfacial region to the cavernous sinus2.
-Involvement of MRSA, as a less typical and more aggressive infection, without abscess formation, can further complicate and rapidly deteriorate a case of CST, which is known to be a diagnostic and therapeutic challenge.
+Involvement of MRSA, a less typical and more aggressive infection, without abscess formation, can further complicate and rapidly deteriorate a case of CST, presenting a known diagnostic and therapeutic challenge.
+Mathias et al. found sinusitis in only 17% of pediatric orbital cellulitis induced by MRSA4.
+They demonstrated that MRSA-related pediatric orbital cellulitis is an infection with possible atypical presentation, which frequently lacks accompanying sinusitis, but rather is associated with eyelid infections4.

-Some of the largest series concerning pediatric CST were published in the last few years1,2.
-These series found that the main cause for CST was sinusitis (mainly sphenoid) and that the main pathogen involved was Streptococcus Anginosus.
+Some case series concerning pediatric CST have been published in the past few years1,2.
+These series found that the main cause for CST was sinusitis (mainly sphenoid) and that the main pathogen involved was Streptococcus anginosus.
 The reported frequency of MRSA as the causative agent was up to 10%.

-In the last decade studies have shown an increasing incidence of community acquired MRSA infections3 and of community acquired MRSA related orbital cellulitis4,5,6.
-Nevertheless, New reports are now indicating a reversal of this trend7.
-Whether the frequency of MRSA infections will be rising, or declining is yet to be determined.
-Either way, these trends, which may be population and geography dependent, should be taken into consideration, when pediatricians and ophthalmologists approach pediatric septic CST patients.
+The first report of community-acquired MRSA orbital cellulitis in a non-immunocompromised child was made by Vazan et al8 in 2007, in a 16-month-old boy who exhibited ethmoidal and maxillary sinusitis.
+Further case series demonstrated MRSA to be the causative infectious agent in pediatric orbital cellulitis in between 36%9 and 44% of cases6.

-The first report of a community acquired MRSA orbital cellulitis in a non-immunocompromised child was reported by Vazan et al8, in 2007 in a 16-month-old male who exhibited ethmoidal and maxillary sinusitis.
-Further case series described an increasing portion of MRSA as the causative infectious agent in pediatric orbital cellulitis, with frequencies between 36%9 and 44% of cases6.
+There have recently been 2 large series reporting pediatric CST: included within the series were a 5-year-old girl with unilateral MRSA-related CST with no sinusitis2 and a 10-year-old girl with bilateral MRSA-related CST with sinusitis3.
+These MRSA cases represented 9% and 12% of all pediatric CST reported in those series, which is significantly lower than the reported MRSA frequency of 36%–44% in the pediatric orbital cellulitis series cited above9,6.

-In 2 large series reporting pediatric CST in the recent years there was a report of, a 5-year-old girl with unilateral MRSA related CST with no sinusitis2 and another report of, a 10-year-old girl with bilateral MRSA related CST with sinusitis3.
-These MRSA cases represented 9% and 12% of all pediatric CST reported in those series.
-To note, this portion is significantly lower than the reported MRSA frequency of 36%-44% in the pediatric orbital cellulitis series cited above9,6.
-Mathias et al, found sinusitis in only 17% of the pediatric orbital cellulitis induced by MRSA4.
-They demonstrated that MRSA related pediatric orbital cellulitis is an infection with possible atypical presentation, which frequently lacks accompanying sinusitis, but rather is associated with eyelid infections4.
+In the past decade, studies have shown an increasing incidence of community-acquired MRSA infections in general3 and specifically of community-acquired MRSA-related orbital cellulitis4,5,6.
+Nevertheless, new reports are now indicating a reversal of this trend7.
+Whether the frequency of MRSA infections will rise or decline is yet to be determined.
+Either way, these trends, which may be population and geography dependent, should be taken into consideration when pediatricians and ophthalmologists approach pediatric septic CST patients.

-To our best knowledge this is the first pediatric case report of a fulminant community acquired MRSA infection, that began with a presumed sty and rapidly evolved to bilateral cavernous sinus thrombosis, with accompanying meningitis and cerebral infarcts in the absence of sinusitis.
+To the best of our knowledge this is the first pediatric case report of a fulminant community-acquired MRSA infection that began with a presumed sty and rapidly evolved to bilateral CST with accompanying meningitis and cerebral infarcts in the absence of sinusitis.